 The KDE PIM community is committed to protecting the privacy of all users of its software.
 Sensitive information like user names and passwords is only used to perform the core functions of the software - receive and send emails and synchronize calendars and address books.
 The credentials and all user's personal information (including events, contacts, emails etc.) obtained from remote services (e.g. email servers) are only stored on the user's computer and are never shared with the developers of this software or any other third party.
-No user's personal information stored on the computer is ever shared with the developer or with any third party services unless the user manually does so, for example by copying or moving personal data (e.g. email) to a folder that is synchronized with the third party service.
+No user's personal information stored on the computer is ever shared with the developer or with any third party services unless the user manually does so, for example by copying or moving personal information (e.g. email) to a folder that is synchronized with the remote third party service.

 The objective of this policy document is to provide an open environment between developers and users of this software by openly stating what information the developer collects or not.
 This Policy applies to this software and the developers would not be held responsible for the content or privacy practices on any third-party software not operated by the developer to which this software links or that links to this software, therefore it is advisable to read up the Privacy Policies of third-party services that may be linked to this software.

 Kontact allows the user to synchronize their personal information with remote third-party services like Nextcloud, DAV groupware, Google Calendar or GMail.
 Kontact ensures that the information is exchanged in a secure manner and that it is cached and stored locally in a reasonably safe manner, but it has no control over how those remote third-party services treat the personal information provided by the user.
 The user should study the Privacy Policies of those services as well.